demichie/PLUME-MoM-TSM/EXAMPLES/HYSPLIT_DOCKER/README.md

 # PLUME-MoM-TSM and HYSPLIT with Docker

-- To run a PLUME-MoM-TSM/HYSPLIT simulation with Docker check that Docker is installed on your machine.
-To do this run `docker info` on a terminal screen.
-If the command is not found, please install Docker

-- Login to Docker Hub from the terminal screen with `docker login -u *YourDockerID*` and insert the Password.
-Go to [Docker Hub](https://hub.docker.com) to create an account

-- Execute `./run_docker.sh` to run the container *plumemom_hysplit* from the image *federicapardini/plumemom_hysplit:v1* and check that the container is running with `docker ps`
+- Execute `./run_docker.sh` to run the container and check that the container is running with `docker ps`

 - Edit *input_file.py* and run the simulation with `./run_plumemom_hysplit_docker.sh`

 - Execute the post-processing routines:
-  - `./create_plots_docker.sh` (HYSPLIT plotting routines for solid particles and gas concentrations)
+  - `./create_plots_docker.sh` (plotting routines for solid particles and gas concentrations)

   - `./plot_part_deposit_docker.sh` to plot the deposit